Analyze call reporting data

-Call reporting uses phone numbers (Google forwarding numbers) that track your online ad performance for call conversions, and your number or numbers may change between ad groups and vary over time.
+Call reporting uses phone numbers (Google forwarding numbers) that track your online ad performance for call conversions, and your number or numbers may change and vary over time.
 For that reason, you can't use your Google forwarding number outside of call reporting and website call conversion tracking.

 How to set up columns to see call details

-- Click the Columns drop-down above the statistics table on the Campaigns, Ad, Ad groups, or Keyword tab.
+- Click the Columns icon above the statistics table on the Campaign, Ads, Ad groups, or Keyword tab.

-- Click Add next to the data you’re interested in.
+- Select the checkbox next to the data you’re interested in.

-- Click the blue Apply button at the bottom of the window.
+- Click the Apply button at the bottom of the window.